 3. Peanut free posters have gone up in every classroom.

 4. The menus in the cooking classes will no longer use nuts or peanuts.

 5. Food can no longer be left in the Attendance Office or Main Office because it is impossible to police which foods have an ingredient that will trigger a reaction.

 To further protect these students it is important that students not be allowed to eat in classrooms as a regular practice.
 This is a huge culture shift but one I, and the nurse, believe is the responsible thing to do.
 For special occasions – especially as we head into the holiday season – teachers should check with the school nurse Kathy Becker or the food services director Tess Sousa regarding what foods may be brought in.
 There have been students taken out by ambulance in past years stemming from exposure to certain foods after a holiday party.
 Contacting Mrs. Becker or Mrs. Sousa should apply to bake sales and fundraisers involving food as well.
 While it is fair to say that students cannot expect to have a totally safe environment in the cafeteria since many students bring their lunch, it is fair that they should expect to be able to go into any room outside of the cafeteria with a reasonable expectation that they will be safe.

 There are many more students coming to the high school with severe allergies.
 This is not merely a high school issue but a district issue.
 Training our minds to regularly consider the food we eat at school will take time.
 All of our students who suffer from severe or life threatening allergies are very diligent about following certain protocols and taking necessary precautions to protect themselves.
 They should not have to do this all by themselves and require our assistance.

-Please feel free to contact Principal Anthony Parker, School Nurse Kathy Becker, or the Food Services Director Tess Sousa if you have any questions or concerns.
+Please feel free to contact Principal Anthony Parker, School Nurse Michelle Rizza, or the Food Services Director Tess Sousa if you have any questions or concerns.
 We all appreciate your understanding and support around this issue.